- Daniel Joyce

 Co-Editor, UNSW Law Research Series

-Member of the Academic Review Board, Cambridge Journal of International and Comparative Law
+Member of the Academic Review Board, Cambridge Journal of International Law

 Member of the Editorial Review Board, Queen Mary Human Rights Law Review